Our Fight Against COVID-19

 COLLABORATING WITH OUR NETWORK TO SUPPORT THE FIGHT

-Over the past several years, U-M Tech Transfer and the Business Engagement Center have built a considerable network of startups, entrepreneurs, innovators, and venture capitalists.
+Over the past several years, U-M Innovation Partnerships and the Business Engagement Center have built a considerable network of startups, entrepreneurs, innovators, and venture capitalists.
 We are now working to leverage this network in service of the fight against COVID-19.

 We will continue to use our position as a connector in the regional innovation ecosystem in order to advance innovations to the clinic and assist our front-line health care professionals.
 If you have thoughts as to how we might be able to help, please contact us at email@example.com.

 If you represent a company, there are a couple ways for you to get involved and make a tangible difference in the fight against COVID-19.

-U-M Tech Transfer has also taken the following steps to ensure that relevant U-M technologies are being made readily available, and without barrier, to companies pursuing COVID-19 responses, and members of the global research community.
+U-M Innovation Partnerships has also taken the following steps to ensure that relevant U-M technologies are being made readily available, and without barrier, to companies pursuing COVID-19 responses, and members of the global research community.

 COVID-19 SPECIFIC PORTFOLIO